openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/PatchValue.md

 This patch can return / get data to / from other boxes via its inputs and outputs.

-## Setting the TempOut Value
+###  Setting the TempOut Value

 The value of a sub patch is the value connected to the ** Tempout **.
 The user can select the value(s) to express in the maquette.

-Example
+Example:

 ![](../res/tempout%2Boutput1.png)